W-JG/Hero-SR/README.md

 ---
 ### **📜 Abstract**
 > Owing to the robust priors of diffusion models, recent approaches have shown promise in addressing real-world super-resolution (Real-SR).
 However, achieving semantic consistency and perceptual naturalness to meet human perception demands remains difficult, especially under conditions of heavy degradation and varied input complexities.
 To tackle this, we propose Hero-SR, a one-step diffusion-based SR framework explicitly designed with human perception priors.
-Hero-SR consists of two novel modules: the Dynamic Time-Step Module (DTSM), which adaptively selects optimal diffusion steps for flexibly meeting human perceptual standards, and the Open-World Multi-modality Supervision (OWMS), which integrates guidance from both image and text domains through \addtext{a multimodal model} to improve semantic consistency and perceptual naturalness.
+Hero-SR consists of two novel modules: the Dynamic Time-Step Module (DTSM), which adaptively selects optimal diffusion steps for flexibly meeting human perceptual standards, and the Open-World Multi-modality Supervision (OWMS), which integrates guidance from both image and text domains through a multimodal model to improve semantic consistency and perceptual naturalness.
 Through these modules, Hero-SR generates high-resolution images that not only preserve intricate details but also reflect human perceptual preferences.
 Extensive experiments validate that Hero-SR achieves state-of-the-art performance in Real-SR.

 ---